hungchun0201/NTUclassCrawler/readme.md

 ```
 python3 crawl.py -b 6 --save Agri.xlsx --semester 1101
 ```
-A common way of using this program is to download all of the course into a xlsx file, and you can search directly in the xlsx file.
+A common way of using this program is to download all of the courses into a xlsx file, and you can search directly in the xlsx file locally.
-(It may take a while since you want to go through all of the pages in the website.)
+(It may take a while to execute it, since you want to go through all of the pages in the website.)
 ```
 python3 crawl.py -b % --save course.xlsx --semester 1101
 ```